- Travel and Places»

 - Train run so fast here.
 Stops are very limited.
 Hence, trains can go fast.

 - To enjoy the Konkan panorama, you need to travel in a non AC coach.
-This is to help you taking some fine snaps.
+This is to help you take some fine snaps.

 - Ensure a side seat for observing the scenery.